-- Only qualified and trained operators with no physical, mental, or sensory disabilities shall operate this vehicle or any of its components. - · No passengers are allowed to be transported in the cargo area of the vehicle. - · No occupants other than the operator are allowed on this vehicle. - Before operating this vehicle, perform all Daily and Pre-operation checks as defined in the Vehicle Maintenance section. - · Confirm proper operation of all vehicle controls before operating the vehicle. - · Wear closed toe low heel shoes when operating the vehicle. - · No reckless driving. - Do not operate a motor vehicle while under the influence of alcohol or any drug that may impair your ability to drive. - · Keep all body parts (head, arms, legs) inside this vehicle while it is moving. - All occupants shall remain seated while the vehicle is in motion, one passenger per seating position.
-No passengers are allowed to be transported in the cargo area of the vehicle. - · Occupants shall not exit the vehicle until the vehicle has come to a complete stop. - Do not transport small children.
-This vehicle is not designed to accommodate child seats. - Do not leave children unattended in the vehicle. - · Keep a clear view ahead at all times. - Keep the vehicle under control at all times. - Observe all traffic regulations and speed limits. - The vehicle shall be equipped with head and tail lights if operated at night. - This vehicle may overturn if turned sharply when driven at high speeds.
+- Only qualified and trained operators with no physical, mental, or sensory disabilities shall operate this vehicle or any of its components.. - · No passengers are allowed on this vehicle. - · No occupants other than the operator are allowed on this vehicle. - Before operating this vehicle, perform all Daily and Pre-operation checks as defined in the Vehicle Maintenance section. - · Confirm proper operation of all vehicle controls before operating the vehicle. - Wear closed toe low heel shoes when operating the vehicle. - No reckless driving. - Do not operate a motor vehicle while under the influence of alcohol or any drug that may impair your ability to drive. - · Keep all body parts (head, arms, legs) inside this vehicle while it is moving. - The operator shall remain on the operator platform in the approved operator position while the vehicle is in motion. - Do not exit the vehicle until the vehicle has come to a complete stop. - Do not transport small children.
+This vehicle is not designed to accommodate child seats. - · Do not leave children unattended in the vehicle. - · Keep a clear view ahead at all times. - · Keep the vehicle under control at all times. - · Observe all traffic regulations and speed limits. - · The vehicle shall be equipped with head and tail lights if operated at night. - · This vehicle may overturn if turned sharply when driven at high speeds.